andrew-pengjj/Enhanced-3DTV/README.md

 # Enhanced-3DTV
 The code of enhanced 3DTV Regularization and Its Applications on Hyper-spectral Image Denoising and Compressed Sensing.

-There are Two tasks:
+## There are Two tasks:

-- Compress sensing
+### Compress sensing

-- Denoising
+### Denoising

+Reader can download these codes to test the performance of all method.
+The dataset can be download in the following url.

+### Compress sensing

 The structure of Compress sensing is:
   - compared method